davidschramm/coronavirus-toolkit/docs/tools/T8-Travel_Safety_v4.md

 - Ensure as few passengers travel in one vehicle at a time
 - Obtain contact details from all passengers
-- If one passenger may have come into contact with an infected individual, they should wear a surgical mask
+- If one passenger may have come into contact with an infected individual, they should wear a mask
 - Opening the windows may help reduce the likelihood of infection, especially between taking passengers

 __Filling Up with Fuel__